nierdz/dotfiles/README.md

 ### Requirements

- - First you nedd to be sudoers so you have ton install `sudo` package:
+ - First you nedd to be sudoers, so you have to install `sudo` package:

  ```
  #  apt install sudo